Linux Accounts (User Name and Password)

 If you do not enable this option, you will have to manually add the user account to the sudoers file.

-To enable the failover, select the Use "su" if "sudo" fails check box and in the Root password field, enter the password for the root account.
+- If you plan to use the account to connect to Linux servers where the sudo command is not available or fails, you have an option to use the su command instead.
+To enable the su command, select the Use "su" if "sudo" fails check box and in the Root password field, enter the password for the root account.

 - In the Description field, enter a description for the created credentials record.
 As there can be a number of similar account names, for example, Root, it is recommended that you provide a meaningful unique description for the credentials record so that you can distinguish it in the list.
 The description is shown in brackets, following the user name.